SarthakHa/SingleCycleProcessor/README.md

 # Single Cycle Processor
 Lab done to create a Single Cycle Processor (SCP)

-Created a Single Cycle Processor using Verilog in Intel Quartus Prime.
+Created a SCP using Verilog in Intel Quartus Prime.

 The .v files in the V files folder hold the different modules (components) of the SCP.